We are pleased to offer a selection of tour packages developed by Bamboozle to help schools,

 parents and carers benefit from our experience and methodologies.

-If you are looking from a Theatre, and are interested in programming one of our productions, please click here to download our Theatre Pack to find out more
+If you are looking from a Theatre, and are interested in programming one of our productions, please email firstname.lastname@example.org for our Theatre Pack.

 We have been waiting for rain and at last the monsoon is upon us feeding the parched land and our longing to be refreshed by cool air.